petershin/liferay-learn/docs/commerce/latest/en/store-management/configuring-payment-methods/liferay-commerce-connector-to-paypal-sdk.md

 {bdg-secondary}`Liferay DXP 2024.Q4+/Portal 7.4 GA129+`

-Liferay now provides a client extension that integrates with the [PayPal JavaScript SDK](https://developer.paypal.com/sdk/js/reference/) to provide more payment options like Google Pay, Apple Pay, Venmo, Pay Later, etc. during checkout.
+Liferay provides a client extension that integrates with the [PayPal JavaScript SDK](https://developer.paypal.com/sdk/js/reference/) to provide more payment options like Google Pay, Apple Pay, Venmo, Pay Later, etc. during checkout.
 This uses the payment integration client extension as a base.

 Liferay also provides PayPal as a payment method out-of-the-box.
-This redirects the user to PayPal to complete payment whereas the new SDK processes the payment without the user having to navigate away from Liferay.
+This directs the user to PayPal to complete payment, whereas this SDK processes the payment without the user having to navigate away from Liferay.
 See [Configuring Payment Methods](../configuring-payment-methods.md) to read more about the payment methods available out-of-the-box with Liferay.

 !!! note
     Currently, the PayPal SDK client extension is only compatible with Liferay SaaS.